Zywave/booster/src/_areas/blog/posts/2022-01-20-release-notes-january-2022.md

 Our goal in this change is:

 1. ZUI Dialog is currently based on [material web components' dialog](https://github.com/material-components/material-web/tree/master/packages/dialog), which unfortunately limits our ability to push our own design standards, like sticky footers.
 2. Having the 3rd party dependency puts our library at risk with respect to dependency management and additionally bloats our code base more than we'd like.
+We've encountered issues here in the past.

 If you'd like to experiment with our implementation, and you currently use zui-bundle, you can do this via DevTools (will require a refresh):